intellicintegration/TahUtils/README.md

 A small wrapper package for using [Tahu for Sparkplug B](https://github.com/eclipse/tahu) in Python.
 Comes with an unmodified (barring import structure) Tahu included, hence the use of the Eclipse license.

+## Examples

+See the `examples` directory in the project repository.

 ## Current Support

 - Generating Sparkplug B topics